Da-Be-Ru/HelmholtzBenchmark.jl/README.md

 # HelmholtzBenchmark.jl

-A Julia package for benchmarking solvers for the Helmholtz equation in 1D usind a simple finite difference discretization.
+A Julia package for benchmarking solvers for the Helmholtz equation in 1D using a simple finite difference discretization.

 ## Problem Description